- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master's program.

 - Provide leadership in the development, articulation, and affirmation of the overall goals of the Resident Staff Program.
 Work with a team of professionals and Resident Staff members to develop and execute strategies and provide encouragement and enthusiasm for reaching the goals of the Resident Staff Program.

-- Work with the Deans, Area Coordinators, and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Program.
+- Work with the HRL professional staff and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Program.

 - Provide leadership for the development and execution of Senior Staff Training and Resident Advisor Training.